AIML-K/bamboo-forest/README.md

 ## Project: Earthquake

-- If you are interested in taking the lead, contact @d-h-lee
+- If you are interested, contact @d-h-lee

 ## Project: MathAI

 - For more info, contact the lead
 - Lead: @cth127

+## Project: Biomedical

+- If you are interested, contact @d-h-lee